kazurayam/GitConflictsOfLastRunInTsPrevented/README.md

 Please find a timestamp info as `<lastRun>` is included.
 This timestamp will be updated by Katalon Studio when you ran the `Test Suites/TS1`.

 You have made the project version-controlled by Git.
 It's good idea.
 And you want to share the project with your team mates using a remote Git repository?

-I would warn you.
-The changes of `lastRun` info made by yourself and by your team mates tend to conflict.
-This problem is small but itchy, and will make your team collaboration very hard.
+I would tell you, the changes of `lastRun` info made by yourself and by your team mates tend to conflict.
+This problem is small but itchy.
+It will make your team collaboration troublesome.

 ### Why changes of `lastRun` info in a `*.ts` file conflict --- a typical case